Thai floods to slash growth, crisis not over for Bangkok

 The central bank has raised its policy rate to 3.50 percent from a record low of 1.25 percent in stages since July last year to cool inflation.

-Flooding in the north, northeast and centre of the country has killed at least 315 people since July and damaged large areas of farmland in the world's top exporter of rice.
+Flooding in the north, northeast and center of the country has killed at least 315 people since July and damaged large areas of farmland in the world's top exporter of rice.

-The cost to the economy could go far higher if Bangkok, which accounts for 41 percent of gross domestic product GDP.L, is hit by floods.
+The cost to the economy could go far higher if Bangkok, which accounts for 41 percent of gross domestic product (GDP), is hit by floods.

 Monsoon rain, high tides and water flowing from reservoirs in northern Thailand had threatened the capital at the weekend but its defensive system of dikes and canals held.